 - 6 Things to See at San Antonio de Pala

-- 8 San Antonio de Pala Gallery
+- 8 Mission San Antonio de Pala Gallery

-The Pala Band of Mission Indians is a federally recognized tribe made up of people whose ancestors were affiliated with the San Luis Rey mission (Luiseños).
+The Pala Band of Mission Indians is a federally recognized tribe made up of people whose ancestors were affiliated with Mission San Luis Rey (Luiseños).
 At the early part of the 20th century they were joined by Cupeño people, who were expelled from their ancestral home (Cupa) about 40 miles southeast of Pala.
 For many decades the two groups have been united and have largely merged into one community with a love for their heritage and history.

-Getting to San Antonio de Pala
+Getting to Mission San Antonio de Pala

 San Antonio de Pala is an easy one hour drive north and east of San Diego.
 From I-5 take Hwy 76 east until you come to Pala Mission Road.
 The mission and museum are open Monday-Friday, 10am-4pm.
 There is a small charge to visit the museum, which is well worth it.